-TI 0 E I I I I I I I I I I I I I I I I I T The Care Experienced Employability Programme (CEEP) ERC - Economic This programme is open to all care experienced young people from 16-29 years old living within East Renfrewshire or open to East Renfrewshire Youth Intensive Support Services (YISS) Team.
-Development It offers holistic, one-to-one support with progression into employment, further education and training.
+The Care Experienced Employability Programme (CEEP) This programme is open to all care experienced young people from 16-29 years old living within East Renfrewshire or open to East Renfrewshire Youth Intensive Support Services (YISS) Team.
+It offers holistic, one-to-one support with progression into employment, further education and training.
 83% of young people registered with the service over the last five years have been successful in achieving a positive destination.
 An individualised action plan is created in collaboration with each young person, to reflect their aspirations, abilities and personal circumstances.
-Our Promise Journey - Mapping Across the Partnership We have been keen to hear from our wider partners in relation to their organisation's Promise journey.
+ERC - Economic Development Our Promise Journey - Mapping Across the Partnership We have been keen to hear from our wider partners in relation to their organisation's Promise journey.
 A template was created and shared with all partner agencies in autumn 2023 to encourage them to think where they are and what their final destination will be.
-IOCYP Collating of these has been useful but indicates that many public bodies at this time were still unclear about their journey and this should be an area of focus for The Promise nationally and the Scottish Government.
-Nonetheless membership of the Improving Outcomes for Children and Young People Partnership provides a forum for the wider partners to be part of discussions on developments and the new 3 tier Promise Workforce Learning Programme will be available to them too.
-Supporting all partners have 'Voice' at the centre of everything they do is first foundation of The Promise.
-For those immersed in The Promise, reporting on achievements and crucially their impact is an identified area of focus in response to Plan 24-30 Police Scotland Campus Police officers work closely with education settings and care experienced young people in East Renfrewshire.
-Our campus officers will engage with young people within the school environment or as part of targeted outreach sessions to address concerns within certain age groups.
-Our outreach sessions during school holidays have proved successful in past years in engaging with East Renfrewshire's most at risk of being left behind or engaging in risk taking behaviour.
+Collating of these has been useful but indicates that many public bodies at this time were still unclear about their journey and this should be an area of focus for The Promise nationally and the Scottish Government.
+Nonetheless, membership of the Improving Outcomes for Children and Young People Partnership, provides a forum for the wider partners to be part of discussions on developments and the new three tier Promise Workforce Learning Programme will be available to them too.
+Supporting all partners to have 'Voice' at the centre of everything they do is first foundation of The Promise.
+For those immersed in The Promise, reporting on achievements and crucially their impact is an identified area of focus in response to Plan 24-30.
+IOCYP Police Scotland Campus Police officers work closely with education settings and care experienced young people in East Renfrewshire.
+Campus officers will engage with young people within the school environment or as part of targeted outreach sessions to address concerns within certain age groups.
+Our outreach sessions during school holidays have proved successful in past years in engaging with East Renfrewshire's most at risk of being left behind or those engaging in risk taking behaviour.
 In 2024, 13 children attended the summer wellbeing programme and a further 11 in the October week.
 Some children attended both, so the total children engaged was 19, a number of whom have experience of care or would be considered on the edges of care.
 As we look forward to the coming years, we hope to continue providing these bespoke programs of work engaging with more young people in East Renfrewshire.
-Access to health services East Renfrewshire Health Improvement worked in partnership with NHS GGC Improvement Team for Sexual Health to support development of the Sandyford Good Practice Guide for Carers and Staff.
+Access to health services East Renfrewshire Health Improvement leads worked in partnership with the NHS GGC Improvement Team for Sexual Health to support development of the Sandyford Good Practice Guide for Carers and Staff.
 The consultation exercise in 2021 was supported locally by staff and young people and the toolkit that has been developed provides practical support for young people and those who care for them.